mdibl/data_downloads/README.md

 For each database source,the automation creates a root directory that is the name of the database in the path set in the main Configuration (EXTERNAL_DATA_BASE).
 The organization of files under these root directories will depend on the way a given data source publishes its data.

+Some databases generate dataset downloads by release (Ensembl, Wormbase, ...) and some do not (MGI, NCBI, ...).

 ### Release-Centric Data Sources
  Under data source root directory, you will find:
   * A file (current_release_NUMBER) that stores the latest release of the data source